Card

 </Card.Action>

-The same applies to any interactive content passed as Card children.
-When several Cards expose the same controls, include the Card's subject in each control's accessible name.
-Visually hidden text is a common way to do this.
+The same principle applies to any interactive content passed as Card children.
+When several Cards expose identical controls, include the Card's subject in each control's accessible name.
+Visually hidden text is a common technique to do this while keeping the visible label concise:

 Images and icons

 Card.Icon is decorative by default and is hidden from assistive technologies.
-Only set aria-label when the icon conveys information that is not already in the surrounding text.
+Only provide an aria-label when the icon conveys information that is not already expressed in the surrounding text.

 How to test the component